Skip to content

 At the Field Museum, Michael Padilla, Visitor Services Team Leader, and Darnell Williams, Director of Visitor Services, are also doing their part to galvanize the institution’s DEAI work.
 Part of the team’s role involves helping the museum celebrate heritage months, including Black History Month, Latinx Heritage Month, Native American History Month, Women’s History Month, and Pride Month.
 The front-line staff are the primary face of these celebrations for visitors, informing them about related programming, passing out commemorative pins, and getting them excited overall to celebrate different cultures and identities.
 During Women’s History Month, an initiative called “Her Stories” highlights different women-identifying staff members on the front line and “celebrates their stories, their wins, and where they came from,” Padilla says.

-The team also participates in Customer Service Week, a museum-wide celebration and discussion that takes places in the first week of October.
+The team also participates in Customer Service Week, a museum-wide celebration and discussion that takes place in the first week of October.
 “During this time, each day has a different focus,” Williams explains.
 “For example, one day we will focus on accessibility.
 And on that day, we talk openly about accessibility, we focus on how we can make our accessibility better and we share it with our entire organization.”
 During one Customer Service Week, for instance, Padilla gained a stronger appreciation of the museum’s sensory backpacks program, and decided to make it a focus for the whole team to understand the backpacks and be better able to explain their purpose and use to guests.
 Padilla was recognizing something key about visitor services staff: that they act as the critical connector between initiative and guest, turning a great idea into a reality on the ground.

 The team is also considering what it can do to break down language barriers with guests to make those whose first language is not English feel more welcome.
 Williams encourages front-line staff to use Duolingo, a free mobile app that teaches “bite-sized” language lessons in a few minutes a day, to start learning some basic phrases they can deploy.
 “One of our staff chose to learn Russian!”
 Williams says admiringly.